izzybee93/recipesblog/_posts/2021-01-01-red-pepper-hummus.md

 date: 2021-01-01
 featured_image: /images/recipes/redpepperhummus.jpeg
 recipe:
-  servings: 8
+  servings: serves 8
   ingredients_markdown: |-
     * 2 red bell peppers, chopped
     * 1 tbsp vegetable oil
     * 1 400g can chickpeas
     * juice from 1 large lemon
     * 4 tbsp tahini
     * 1 small garlic clove, minced
     * 2 tbsp extra-virgin olive oil
     * 1 tsp smoked paprika
     * ½ tsp sea salt, to taste
     * 1-2 tbsp water

 directions_markdown: |-
     1. Preheat the oven to 180°C. Place the peppers on a tray, coated with the oil.
 Roast for 15 mins, until starting to brown at the edges.
 Remove from the oven and allow to cool.